wanghang1117/Yelp-Review/README.md

 ## 🔍 Key Findings

-- Higher ratings (4★ and 5★) are significantly more common than negative ones, with 4-star being the most frequent rating
+- Higher ratings (4★ and 5★) are significantly more common than negative ones, revealing a positivity bias in the Yelp ecosystem
-- Users write substantially longer reviews for negative experiences compared to positive ones
+- Users write substantially longer reviews for negative experiences, investing more effort to justify their dissatisfaction
-- Restaurants, shopping, and food services dominate the Yelp platform
+- Restaurants, shopping, and food services dominate the Yelp platform, composing over 40% of all businesses
-- Clear patterns in check-in activity emerge across different days and times
+- Business density follows urban planning patterns—grid-like in American cities vs. organic layouts in European cities
-- U.S. cities show grid-like business distributions, while European cities display more organic patterns
+- Clear check-in patterns emerge with a 30% activity increase on weekends and consistent daily peak times

 ## 📋 Table of Contents